Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 -   “Trust that inner enlightenment will bring about external good”

-Intimacies are both a boon and a bane to characters--they have a resistance to any social influence that runs contrary to that Intimacy (+2 Resolve).
+Intimacies are both a boon and a bane to characters—they have a resistance to any social influence that runs contrary to that Intimacy (+2 Resolve).